on all US orders over $99.

 on all US orders over $99

-The World Health Organization has now declared this outbreak a “public health emergency of international concern,” with cases diagnosed as far as Europe, Thailand, Japan, and the US.
-This currently rivals the SARS outbreak as far as total numbers, but the relative good news is that the fatality rate is much lower at 2 percent right now.
+The World Health Organization has now declared the coronavirus outbreak centered in Wuhan, China a “public health emergency of international concern,” with cases diagnosed as far as Europe, Thailand, Japan, and the US.
+This currently rivals the SARS coronavirus outbreak as far as total numbers, but the relative good news is that the fatality rate is much lower at 2 percent right now.
 Unfortunately, the media coverage and medical system response is enough to create panic for anyone.

 With a basic understanding of how common viruses spread, some simple common sense precautions, and nutrients to boost your immune system, you can help protect your family from this public health menace.

 The first thing you need to know about fighting off viruses is that the earlier you start, the better your interventions work.
 Don’t wait until you have a fever and cough, start at the first sign of a sniffle or that feeling that you might be coming down with something.
 Pay attention to local media and area schools with what they announce is going around, and boost your immune system ahead of time so you never have to miss a day of work.

 When you have to go out in public during a viral illness outbreak (like flu season) to run errands or attend events, make sure you understand how the virus is spread and take appropriate measures.
 Most viral illnesses that cause outbreaks are airborne.
 This means they spread through tiny droplets that come from coughs and sneezes, and can travel all the way across a crowded room through the air, landing on solid surfaces or being breathed in.

 Door knobs, shopping carts, keypads at the checkout, chair arms, and even the items you touch while shopping can all have contaminated droplets on them.
 While you are out, take special care to not touch your face and wash your hands regularly, or at least once you leave the store.
 If you are immune-compromised, wear a mask.